 02. Cadillac Select Premium Water Repellant & Stain Protector

 If your shoe collection includes non-traditional fabrics, only a few products can compete with Cadillac Select’s versatility.
-This spray is also considered an awesome fix for many other apparel such as bags.
+This spray is also considered an awesome fix for much other apparel such as bags.
 The select protector creates an invisible and breathable protection layer against dirt, stains, UV-rays, and water.

-The product is safe for any leather types, including nubuck and suede.
+The product is safe for any leather type, including nubuck and suede.
 Before use, it is recommended to use a Cadillac select cleaner and lotion to prep the leather for the application of the select protector.
 It is also safe to first test the protector on a hidden area of the leather product before applying it to check for colorfastness.

 All Cadillac’s produces are made and tested in the United States, and the company takes pride in elite customer service.
 Being silicone-free, the product does not either suffocate your material or shorten its lifespan.